dmbarbour/glas/docs/GlasDesign.md

-        (%an (%an.lazy.thunk) Expr)        # defer eval of type of Expr, immediately return thunk (%an (%an.lazy.force) Expr)        # force evaluation of a thunk, returning the data (%an (%an.lazy.spark) Expr)        # put thunk in a queue to be forced by worker thread
+        (%an (%an.lazy.thunk) Expr)        # defer eval of type of Expr, immediately return thunk (%an (%an.lazy.force) Expr)        # force evaluation of a thunk, returning the data (%an (%an.lazy.spark) Expr)        # add thunk to a pool, eventually will be forced

-I currently intend for explicit laziness.
-Attempting to force or spark data that is not a thunk would be an error.
-Explicit laziness is effective for most use cases.
-However, we could easily extend this with optional parameters to '%an.lazy.thunk' to support implicit force.
-Support for scoping laziness within a transaction might also be useful.
+I assume *explicit* laziness for glas systems.
+Under this assumption, it would be a type error to 'force' or 'spark' data that is not a thunk, and we can construct have lazy lazy values that must be forced twice.
+This discourages unnecessary use of laziness, and also reduces the burden for a superbly efficient implementation of laziness.

-Laziness is very troublesome in open systems, so lazy data will be runtime scoped.
-That is, we'll raise an error rather than store a thunk to a shared database or send one over a remote procedure call.
-For implicit laziness, we'd instead force the thunk as we serialize the data.
-That said we can send lazy data between nodes in a distributed runtime.
+Laziness is very troublesome in open systems.
+To keep it simple, lazy data will be runtime scoped.

 ### Content Addressed Storage